-The first column on the left (in turquoise) shows an example of how much you ate in calories - let's say 1500.
-Then your body burns 1500 calories for the day (2nd column) - that would mean a weight maintenance.
-Remember everyone has a different metabolic rate, but with this challenge we are trying to develop these new habits that help increase your metabolism.
+The teal column on the left represents the calories you ate - 1500.
+Moving to the right you can see what happens as you burn or don't burn enough calories.
+Keep in mind that everyone has a different metabolic ate, but with this challenge we are trying to develop these new habits that help increase your metabolism.

 The third scenario is what we are trying to avoid - surplus of calories, weight gain.
 I know that some of you are wondering how to figure out how many calories that you burn.
 Without getting into anything scientific and you going in for testing this is a generic example of calories burned: